julianperrott/WowClassicGrindBot/README.md

 e.g. "Requirement": "SpellInRange:4"
 e.g. "Requirements": ["Health%<80", "SpellInRange:4"]

-In the Addon DataToColor.lua is function DataToColor:areSpellsInRange() this tries to get a list of spells unique to each class that are in range.
-This is read by Libs.SpellInRange.cs.

 | Class | Spell | id |
 | --- | --- | --- |